Technical-Enablement-PingIdentity/BXIndustry-Handlebars/README.md

 ## Switching the Verticals<a name="verticals"></a>

 Use the gear icon in the bottom right corner to open the “shortcut” page for all of the verticals.
-If you'd like to change the default vertical, change the `BXI_ACTIVE_VERTICAL` variable in the .env file to one of the verticals listed in [remixing](#remixing).
+If you'd like to change the default vertical, change the `BXI_ACTIVE_VERTICAL` variable in the .env file to one of the verticals listed in [cloning](#cloning).

 ## BXGeneric<a name="bxgeneric"></a>

 [BXGeneric](https://demo.bxgeneric.org/) is now part of BXIndustry!
-To create a BXG remix click **Remix on Glitch**, and change the vertical dropdown to Generic.
+To create a BXG clone click **Clone BXIndustry**, and change the vertical dropdown to Generic.
 When Generic is chosen you will be prompted for a static policy id.
 This is the flow that is loaded on the page when it loads.
 Generic is essentially just another vertical so it is located at `<hostname>/generic`.
 The Log In and Sign Up buttons are the same as any other vertical in BXI.

 **Note: BXGeneric does not include a dashboard page at this time, so you will not be redirected anywhere after you complete registration or log in.**

-## OIDC Remixes<a name="oidc-remixes"></a>
+## OIDC<a name="oidc"></a>

 BXIndustry now supports running DaVinci flows through a PingOne OIDC Application!
 This leverages our [OIDC SDK](https://www.npmjs.com/package/@pingidentity-developers-experience/ping-oidc-client-sdk) developed in-house.
-When creating a remix make sure to select the `Create Remix With OIDC` button after you've entered your name and prospect then enter your Issuer URL and Client ID on the following screen.
-You can fill in these values later in your remix's .env file if you don't have an application set up yet when you're creating the remix.
+When cloning make sure to select the `Configure With OIDC` button after you've entered your name and prospect then enter your Issuer URL and Client ID on the following screen.
+You can fill in these values later in your .env file if you don't have an application set up yet when you're progressing through the cloning flow.
 Technically the OIDC SDK and BXIndustry should work against any OIDC provider, but we have only tested it against PingOne at this time.
 You may need to modify some of the functions in the `public/register-functions.js` file to populate the username from your IDPs user-info endpoint.

 ## Need Help?<a name="help"></a>

-Feel free to reach out to the demo team via our [Slack Channel](https://pingidentity.slack.com/archives/C01KH01F1MY) if you need help setting up your remix or flows.
+Feel free to reach out to the demo team via our [Slack Channel](https://pingidentity.slack.com/archives/C01KH01F1MY) if you need help setting up your project or flows.
 This is also a great place to stay up-to-date on demo releases and submit feedback for features or bugs.

 # Development<a name="development"></a>